 The Incas, therefore, revered Lake Titicaca and believed their spirits would return to it after death.

 Spreading over 3,205 square miles and over 200 kilometers in length, Titicaca must have looked an enormous sight and, thus, formidable.
-But though Inca ruins are spread all over Titicaca lake now, what remains alive of the most ancient are the Aymara-speaking Uru people.
+Though Inca ruins are spread all over Titicaca lake, what remains alive of the most ancient are the Aymara-speaking Uru people.

 “There is no question, however, that Aymara speakers of the Titicaca region dominated the political landscape of the region for at least 400 years prior to the Inca conquest in the fifteenth century and were the principal ethnic and language group in the pre-Hispanic south-central Andes.”